-The City of Florence is proud to report that the drinking water supplied to citizens and customers throughout the 2005 calendar year was of the highest quality and surpassed all state and federal health and safety standards.
+The City of Florence is once again proud to report that the drinking water supplied to citizens and customers throughout the 2007 calendar year was of the highest quality and surpassed all state and health safety standards.

-"The City of Florence constantly strives to ensure we are providing the highest quality drinking water possible," said Drew Griffin, the City of Florence's Director of Public Works and Utilities.
-"With the 2005 Water Quality Report, we are pleased to announce that drinking water the City of Florence supplied its customers throughout 2005 was healthy, safe and of optimal quality.
+"The City of Florence constantly strives to ensure we are providing the highest quality drinking water possible," said David Williams, the city manager for the City of Florence.
+"Once again this year, we are pleased to provide customers with the 2007 Water Quality Report, which reflects that the drinking water the City of Florence supplied its customers throughout 2007 was healthy, safe and of optimal quality.
 This report includes a summary of monitoring and sampling results and shows that our drinking water continues to meet all state and federal standards."

-To ensure the City's drinking water complies with the standards set forth in the federal Safe Drinking Water Act, the City of Florence routinely collects sampling data for nearly 100 elements and substances that may be present in public drinking water supplies from both organic and man-made sources.
-The sampling data collected by City of Florence is scientifically analyzed and confirmed by the South Carolina Department of Health and Environmental Control (SCDHEC).
+To ensure the City's drinking water constantly meets or exceeds the standards set forth in the federal Safe Drinking Water Act, the City of Florence routinely collects sampling data for nearly 100 elements and substances that may be present in public drinking water supplies from both organic and man-made sources.
+The sampling data collected by the City of Florence is scientifically analyzed and confirmed by the South Carolina Department of Health and Environmental Control (SCDHEC).

-The most recent sampling data collected and analyzed for the City of Florence Water System for the period January 1, 2005 through December 31, 2005 shows that the City's drinking water contains only a few of the elements and substances covered by the Safe Drinking Water Act.
+The most recent sampling data collected and analyzed for the City of Florence Water System, for the period January 1, 2007 through December 31, 2007, shows that the City's drinking water contains only a few of the elements and substances covered by the Safe Drinking Water Act.
 This sampling data is presented in a table which is included in this report.